csgoowda/job-preparation-roadmap/6th  Semester End Exam Preparation/smart_pack/IMPQNS.md

 This is the complete **Unit 3 question list**, arranged in order with duplicate questions removed while keeping the original wording.

+# **UNIT 4 – Previous Year Questions (Combined & Duplicate Removed)**

+## **Part A (Short Questions)**

+1. Explain the concept of recycling strategy for packaging materials.
+2. Explain the objectives of vibration testing in package evaluation.
+3. Compare active and intelligent packaging with examples.

+---

+## **Part B (Long Questions / 10 Marks)**

+1. How are polymer laminate materials tested for packaging suitability?
+Explain any five relevant test methods.

+   **OR**

+   Explain the objective and process of any four/five test methods used to evaluate blow molded containers.

+2. Explain any one type of **WVTR** and **GTR** test methods.
+Why is it important in package testing?

+3. Explain and justify the importance of vibration testing in evaluating packaging performance during transportation and distribution.

+4. What are the factors affecting the shelf life of a product?
+How does packaging help in extending it?

+5. What is **WVTR**?
+Explain any **two methods** used to measure WVTR.

+6. What is smart packaging?
+Discuss its applications in food and healthcare industries.

+7. Explain the current trends and challenges in implementing advanced packaging materials.

+---

+## **Frequently Repeated Questions (Very Important ⭐⭐⭐)**

+* ⭐ Explain the objective and process of any four/five test methods used to evaluate blow molded containers. *(Asked multiple times)*
+* ⭐ What is smart packaging?
+Discuss its applications in food and healthcare industries. *(Asked multiple times)*
+* ⭐ Explain the concept of recycling strategy for packaging materials.
+* ⭐ What is WVTR?
+Explain any two methods used to measure WVTR.
+* ⭐ Explain any one type of WVTR and GTR test methods.
+Why is it important in package testing?
+* ⭐ Explain and justify the importance of vibration testing in evaluating packaging performance during transportation and distribution.

+This is the complete **Unit 4 question list**, arranged in order with duplicate questions removed while preserving the original wording.